Ötztal cycle route total distance (11)

 The first stage of the Ötztal Cycling Path (52 km) starts in Haiming and ends in Oetz.
 About 14 km long, this stage is perfect to explore the ...

-The forth and last stage of the Ötztal Cycling Path (52 km) starts in Längenfeld and ends in Sölden.
-This stage is appx.
-15 km long and easy to ...
+The fourth and last stage of the approximately 50 km long cycle path runs from Längenfeld to Sölden.
+This stage is about 15 km long and, with an ...